DrPingLu/DrPingLu.github.io/content/project/external-project/index.md

 ---
-title: Advanced Medical Image Analysis of the Human Facial Nerve Based on Machine Learning Technologies
+title: AI-Enabled Diagnosis of Infectious Diseases Using Affordable Wearable ECG in Low- and Middle-Income Countries
+summary:

-summary: An example of linking directly to an external project website using `external_link`.
+#  An example of linking directly to an external project website using `external_link`.
 tags:
   - Demo
 date: "2016-04-27T00:00:00Z"